 Did you know that cilantro is supposed to be natural metal detoxifier?
-That's right.
+Yes, that's the truth.

-This might be the most helpful of all the cilantro tips you will ever know.
+This might be the most truly helpful of all the cilantro facts you will ever know.

-Several years ago, I didn't know anything about metals and the real issue that they are in our environment.
-Basically, metals are everywhere (think about the lead issue in the water in Flint, MI).
+Several years ago, I didn't know anything about metals and the real concern that they can be.
+Think of it this way--heavy metals are everywhere (think about the lead issue in the water in Flint, MI).
 Let's just say that eating a little (or a lot) of cilantro now and then might be a good thing but don't overdo it and speak with your physician if you have any concerns.
-Keep in mind that studies vary on the effectiveness of cilantro in heavy metals. (source)

 Ways to Use Cilantro

 There are SO many ways to use cilantro, but one of our family's favorite recipes of all time is this Fast and Yummy Bean Dip.
 Just throw some of your fresh or frozen cilantro in with the rest of the ingredients and you have a great summer dish that won't heat up your kitchen!